bg-write/chatGPT-cheatsheet/README.md

 - At least 4GB of RAM
 - 2GHz Intel Core i5 or equivalent CPU

-> _NOTE: For the sake of simplicity and accessibility, we'll be sticking to GPT-3.
+> _NOTE: For the sake of simplicity and accessibility, we're using GPT-3.
 GPT-4 is available but only in beta; this guide will be updated once GPT-4 and future versions are more widely available._
 >
 > _IMPORTANT: Be mindful of everything you send to ChatGPT.
 Do not share private information that you would not want ChatGPT to remember and store.
 Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere else on the Internet._

 ### Installing dependencies

-Both chatbot examples in this guide are written in Python, so you'll need to download the latest versions of the following:
+Both chatbot examples in this guide are written in Python, so download the latest versions of the following:

 - [Python](https://platform.openai.com/docs/quickstart/build-your-application) (OpenAI's docs have great info on how to get started with Python)
 - [OpenAI](https://platform.openai.com/docs/api-reference/introduction) (and make sure to [create your secret API key](https://platform.openai.com/account/api-keys))
-- [Gradio](https://gradio.app/quickstart/) (the UI library I'm using to locally deploy our chatbot; you can use any UI library, though Gradio is quite easy to use with OpenAI.)
+- [Gradio](https://gradio.app/quickstart/) (the UI library used to locally deploy these chatbot; any UI library is fine, though Gradio is easy to use with OpenAI.)
 - [python-dotenv](https://pypi.org/project/python-dotenv/) (to keep my secret key hidden!)

 As of this writing, I'm using the API model version "gpt-3.5-turbo," though this may be updated in a future release.

-> _Though this guide focuses on Python, you can use OpenAI's API in other languages.
+> _Though this guide focuses on Python, other languages can use OpenAI's API.
 For example, [Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A) has a great video on using ChatGPT to build a "Hello, World" React app, and [Web Dev Simplified](https://www.youtube.com/watch?v=4qNwoAAfnk4) made a great video reviewing the basics of creating a chatbot with vanilla JavaScript._

 ### Running the code

+To run the code in either `.py` file:

+1. Open up a new terminal.
-In either `.py` file, in your terminal, run the python command and the name of the file to start the app:
+2. Run the python command and the name of the file. (i.e `python chat_cli.py` or `python chat_ui.py`).

-`python chat_cli.py`

-or

-`python chat_ui.py`

-The terminal will provide next steps and how to view your results.
+3. The terminal will provide next steps.

+When you want to stop either program:

+1. Go into the terminal where you are running the chat.
-When you want to exit out of the chat, on your keyboard, keypress `control + c`.
+2. On your keyboard, keypress `control + c`.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=63ba4d9815821585ba01b47e5b6af89e)